 With this in mind, educators may need guidance in how to select the goals, the information, the activities, and the methodologies to effectively teach about sex and sexuality.
 There are many highly regarded curricula, teaching tools, and professional development opportunities that teachers may find helpful.
 As with all resources, educators are urged to preview the material for the appropriateness of the content for their particular needs and the standards of their communities.

-Select an option from the drop-down list at the bottom of this page to find additional resources on implementing medically accurate sexuality education.
+Select an option from the drop-down list at the bottom of this page to find additional resources on implementing sex education.

 It can be normal to feel overwhelmed by the task of developing and implementing comprehensive sex education in your school or program.
 Some educators find it helpful to talk with other professionals — mentors and/or supervisors — who have already implemented comprehensive sex education.
 It is important to get support from your school or organization.
 Here is a helpful checklist that may help prepare you for this important task.